Updated June 5, 2026

 - Scalar UDF performance issues (version-dependent)

+What does “SARGable” mean?
 SARGable stands for Search ARGument Able.
-A predicate is SARGable when SQL Server can use an index efficiently (typically an index seek) because the predicate compares a column directly to a constant/parameter (for example: WHERE CreatedDate >= @FromDate).
+A predicate is SARGable when SQL Server can use an index efficiently (typically an index seek) because the predicate compares a column directly to a constant or parameter — for example: WHERE CreatedDate >= @FromDate.
+Predicates are often non-SARGable when they apply expressions to the column side — for example: WHERE CONVERT(date, CreatedDate) = @Date or WHERE YEAR(CreatedDate) = 2025 — which can force scans and reduce plan quality.

+What does “RBAR” mean?
 RBAR stands for Row-By-Agonizing-Row.
-It describes T-SQL patterns that process one row at a time (often via cursors, loops, or per-row function calls) instead of using set-based operations.
+It describes T-SQL patterns that process one row at a time — often via cursors, loops, or per-row function calls — instead of using set-based operations.
 RBAR can be dramatically slower at scale because it prevents SQL Server from optimizing the work as a set and can increase CPU, logging, and locking.
+Common examples include using a CURSOR to iterate rows, WHILE loops that select or update one row per iteration, or repeatedly calling a scalar UDF for each row in a large result set.

 - Long-running transactions